Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 Bitcoin has a max supply of 21,000,000 BTC, of which approximately 91% of Bitcoin's are already mined and in circulation.
 The number of BTC in the market is close to reaching its peak and has been stable for years.
 This means the biggest factor in Bitcoin’s market cap comes from its price.
 If the value of BTC decreases then so does its market cap.
 If its market cap decreases faster than the market cap of all other cryptocurrencies, then Bitcoin's dominance decreases.

-Whether the market is bearish or bullish is another trend affecting Bitcoin dominance.
-In the past, bull markets have indicated falling Bitcoin dominance, as investors search for high-yielding altcoins.
+Another trend affecting Bitcoin's dominance is whether the market is bearish or bullish.
+In the past, bull markets have indicated falling Bitcoin dominance as investors search for high-yielding altcoins.

 On the flip side, bear markets have gone both ways.
 In these downtrends, traders often move their portfolios away from altcoins.
 Sometimes, they will use Bitcoin as a value store, increasing its dominance.
 On other occasions, investors will turn to stablecoins or even “recession-proof” assets in other industries like gold and defensive stocks.
 This results in low Bitcoin dominance despite a bear market, as traders have seen throughout the middle of 2022.